Ventata/API/endpoints/orders.md

 Delete
 -------------------------
-Delete a product by sending a DELETE request with the product id in the querystring:
+Delete an order by sending a DELETE request with the order id in the querystring:

 **Request**
 <pre>